trayio/threadneedle/README.md

 }
 ```

+### query

+If you have to specify a lot of parameters in the query string for the URL, you can specify them here.
+The data will be URL encoded and appended at the end of the endpoint.

+Templating is supported, as with the `endpoint` and `data` parameters.

 ### data

 The payload you'd like to send to the third party.
-Relevant for `put`, `delete,` and `post` methods only.
+Relevant for methods which accept a body, such as `POST`, `PUT`, `DELETE,` and `PATCH`.

 As with the URL, you can provide Mustache parameters here: